espressomd/espresso/doc/sphinx/io.rst

-Files in the VSF format contain a single structure block, files in the VCF format contain at least one coordinate block, while files in the VTF format contain a single structure block first and an arbitrary number of coordinate blocks afterwards, thus allowing to store all information for a whole simulation in a single file.
-For more details on the format, refer to the homepage of the format .
+Files in the VSF format contain a single structure block, files in the VCF format contain at least one coordinate block, while files in the VTF format contain a single structure block (usually as a header) and an arbitrary number of coordinate blocks (time frames) afterwards, thus allowing to store all information for a whole simulation in a single file.
+For more details on the format, refer to the VTF homepage [2]_.

-Creating files in these formats from within is supported by the commands and , that write a structure respectively a coordinate block to the given Tcl channel.
-To create a VTF file, first use at the beginning of the simulation, and then ``writevcf`` after each timestep to generate a trajectory of the whole simulation.
+Creating files in these formats from within is supported by the commands ``writevsf`` and ``writevcf``, that write a structure and coordinate block (respectively ) to the given file.
+To create a standalone VTF file, first use ``writevsf`` at the beginning of the simulation to write the particle definitions as a header, and then ``writevcf`` to generate a timeframe of the simulation state.

 The structure definitions in the VTF/VSF formats are incremental, a user can easily add further structure lines to the VTF/VSF file after a structure block has been written to specify further particle properties for visualization.

-Note that the ids of the particles in and VMD may differ.
-VMD requires the particle ids to be enumerated continuously without any holes, while this is not required in .
-When using and , the particle ids are automatically translated into VMD particle ids.
-The function allows the user to get the VMD particle id for a given particle id.
+Note that the ``ids`` of the particles in and VMD may differ.
+VMD requires the particle ids to be enumerated continuously without any holes, while this is not required in |es|.
+When using ``writevsf`` and ``writevcf``, the particle ids are automatically translated into VMD particle ids.
+The function allows the user to get the VMD particle id for a given |es| particle id.

 Also note, that these formats can not be used to write trajectories where the number of particles or their types varies between the